siahsiahy/Mini_AI_Pipeline/README.md

 #### 1. Metric values for baseline vs. pipeline

-The naïve keyword-based baseline achieves reasonable accuracy but low recall, meaning that many spam messages are missed.
-In contrast, the AI pipeline significantly improves recall and F1 score while maintaining high precision.
-Overall, the embedding-based classifier provides more balanced and robust performance than the baseline.
+The keyword-based baseline has achieved good accuracy, but its recall is still low.
+This means that some spam has not been detected.
+Compared with this baseline, the performance of the artificial intelligence pipeline in terms of recall and F1 scores shows better results, while still maintaining high accuracy.
+In general, embedded-based classifiers show more stable and balanced performance than the baseline.

 #### 2. Results Table